 The Stryd Power Centre shows a little power creep during the run, but the heart rate is showing a nice gradual rise

 The grey line is elevation, and I think this is where the Stryd Power training really comes into its own.
-Normally hills and elevations affect your speed, naturally, however by keeping a tight power target, you speed is allowed to change, but your output remains the same.
-Which similarlly kept a tighter control on my heart rate, and resulted in a new KOM record, which I was REALLY surprised at!
+Normally hills and elevations affect your speed, naturally, however by keeping a tight power target, your speed is allowed to change, but your output remains the same.
+Which similarly kept tighter control on my heart rate, and resulted in a new KOM record, which I was REALLY surprised at!

 NB the sudden drop off on the graph is as I stopped to adjust my knee strap at the bottom of the hill! – I’ll be doing a medical series on knee pain later